raanreye/EsophagealCloneVariability/README.md

 ## Accessing Data
 To access the experimental data associated with each ID:
 1. Navigate to the designated Google Drive folder (link provided below).
-2. Locate the folder corresponding to the experiment ID of interest (e.g., RAR001 for the first experiment).
+2. Locate the folder corresponding to the experiment ID of interest in the processed data (e.g., RAR001 for the first experiment).
 3. Inside each folder, you will find the raw data, processed data, and any supplementary materials relevant to the experiment.

 [Google Drive Folder Link](#)